 Tartar Prevention in Dogs

-Tartar is harmful to the teeth and gums in two ways.
-First, it serves as a place where bacteria can grow and multiply in the mouth.
-Both the bacteria and the tartar cause inflammation of the gums, or gingivitis, which often results in bleeding.
-Worsening of the gingivitis leads to periodontal disease, which leads to further inflammation, pain and tooth loss.
+There are two ways that tartar harms the teeth and gums.
+First, tarter forms a rough surface so it serves as a place for bacteria to grow and multiply in the mouth.
+These bacteria can cause inflammation of the gums (gingivitis), which often results in bleeding.
+When gingivitis worsens, it leads to periodontal disease, which leads to further inflammation, pain and tooth loss.
 As tartar builds up along the gum line, it pushes the gums away from the roots of the teeth.
-As the gums recede, they expose the sensitive, enamel-free part of the tooth causing and pain.
+As the gums recede, they expose the sensitive, enamel-free part of the tooth which causes pain.